emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

                     stopped_nodes => []}
   ```

-The configuration files of EMQ X Broker have decoupled to Configmap.
+The configuration files of EMQX Broker have decoupled to Configmap.
 If necessary, you can freely configure one or more Configmap, and import them as environment variables or files to the pod.

 ### StatefulSet